-The Federal Trade Commission already has a guidance covering endorsements, testimonials and reviews, but they don’t have much enforcement teeth.
+The Federal Trade Commission already has a guidance covering endorsements, testimonials and reviews, but they don’t have much in the way of “teeth” for enforcement.
 Now the FTC is initiating the rulemaking process to put some enforceable regulations in place.

 What’s the Problem?